 This wine was paired with Lamb Two Ways – Braised shoulder, baby kale, lamb rack, mint-pomegranate reduction, and San Andreas goat cheese.

-I walked away from this luncheon sensing the feminine had that Lisa adds to the wine.
+I walked away from this luncheon, sensing the femininity that Lisa added to the wine.
 It represents the elegant qualities ever-present in Prie’s wines.
 I am thus making them a favorite Lodi Winery.

-Note: Common to the wine industry, this writer was hosted to the wine sampled from this Lodi winery.
+Note: Common to the wine industry, this writer received hosted wine from this Lodi winery.
 While it has not influenced this review, the writer believes in full disclosure.